Having your bank account frozen can be scary and stressful when your credit card is being denied and your checks are bouncing.

 However, limits exist to how much the creditor can garnish.
 The limits are determined by your “disposable income,” which in this case, is your wages after the deductions for taxes and Social Security.
 For most consumer debt, the limit is 25 percent of your disposable income or 30 times the federal minimum wage, whichever is less.
 Because it’s more common than bank account levying, wage garnishment is more regulated.
 Different states have different laws on wage garnishment.

 Know the law

 If you feel as though your wages are being garnished in error, you can challenge the garnishment in court.
-You will need help from an experienced debt help attorney.
-You can also file a dispute if the judgment includes incorrect information or you don’t believe you owe the debt.
+You will need help from an experienced debt collection attorney.
+You can also file a dispute if the court judgment includes incorrect information or you don’t believe you owe the debt.
 However, you will have limited time to make this challenge, so act quickly.

 Social Security and veterans’ benefits are exempt from wage garnishment, but not from bank account levying.